HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ### Alternatives

 There are many potential methodologies and alternatives for project management.
-This RFC defines a minimal framework and avoids radical departures from current community practice.
+This RFC defines a minimal framework based on the experience of the authors.